-In this article, Christine Flintoft-Smith, Senior Accreditation Officer at the National Autistic Society, gives a brief outline of a year long collaborative project between the NAS Autism Accreditation team and Macclesfield General Hospital, looking at their current autism practice.
+Christine Flintoft-Smith, Senior Accreditation Officer at the National Autistic Society, gives a brief outline of a year long collaborative project between the NAS Autism Accreditation team and Macclesfield General Hospital, looking at their current autism practice.

 For anyone, a visit to the hospital can pose a number of challenges and cause a great deal of anxiety, some of which is exacerbated by our inability to function at our optimum level due to the state of ill health itself, hence our referral to the health provider in the first place.
-For a person with autism the combination of these factors along with the challenges faced on a day to day basis, can make the prospect of visiting a hospital, whether planned or in an emergency, terrifying.
+For an autistic person the combination of these factors along with the challenges faced on a day to day basis, can make the prospect of visiting a hospital, whether planned or in an emergency, terrifying.
 The demands placed on health professionals due to high admission rates and limited face to face time, can also lead to the needs of an autistic person being missed, causing even greater anxiety.

 The National Autistic Society’s Autism Accreditation team was established over 23 years ago with the aim of supporting and developing autism practice in services and schools.
 The team works alongside providers helping them to appraise themselves against a framework for good practice in order to achieve accredited status through peer review.